amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 3. `addFirst`: Adds an element to the beginning of the list (head)
 4. `removeFirst`: Removes an element from the start of the list (head/root)

-**Append/Removing element to the end of a linked list**
+**Adding/Removing an element at the end of a linked list**

 There are two primary cases.
-1) If the list (root) doesn't have any element yet, we make this node the head of the list.
+1) If the list first (root/head) doesn't have any element yet, we make this node the head of the list.
 2) Contrary, if the list already has elements, then we have to iterate until finding the last one and appending our new node to the end.

 <a id="SinglyLinkedList.addLast"></a>